JasonMejane/vscode-base64viewer/README.md

 You can encode any file to a Base64 string.
 When encoding a PDF file, you can switch the view between the Base64 string and a list of text elements and images found in the file.
+The Base64 string can easily be used by copying it to your clipboard with the click of a button.

 ## Extension Settings